 Quartz veining and gossanous outcrop is evident within the dolomite host.
-Due to the orientation of the anomaly, which is transverse to the
+Due to the orientation of the anomaly, which is transverse to the stratigraphic contact, drilling was designed to test a north-northwest trending structure coincident with the anomaly.

 ASX: AAJ